 When looking for places to travel to, it’s essential to look into the cost of living.
 By having an idea of how much it costs to live there, you can anticipate what kind of costs you’re looking at.

 If you’re on an extremely tight budget, then you probably want to steer clear of places which are known for being tourist traps.
-Try to focus on destinations which are known for having better deals.
+Instead, try to focus on destinations which are known for having better deals.

 By building your trip around your financial limits, you’ll be able to avoid running out of cash before the trip ends.